-Mississippi Wedding Venue Says ‘No’ To Mixed-Race Or Gay Couples
+Mississippi Wedding Venue Reportedly Refuses Service To Mixed-Race Or Gay Couples

 You can watch a portion of the exchange in the video below.

 As it turns out, it’s not just mixed-race couples that are apparently unwelcome at Boone’s Camp Event Hall.
-Katelynn Springsteen shared a screenshot of a private message conversation she had with the hall via Facebook Messenger.
+Katelynn Springsteen shared a screenshot of a private message conversation she allegedly had with the hall via Facebook Messenger.
 Springsteen says that when the fact that the planned wedding was to be between two women, she was shot down.

 “Thanks for checking with us Katelynn, but due to our Christian faith, we would not be able to accommodate you,” the venue allegedly said.